kevinolega/callcentertrainingtips/_posts/2018-08-13-deserve-skills.md

 In fact, a few months after, I got hired by a sales manager and made a good income doing sales related work.

-I improved my sales skills and practiced learning how to train in a part time job and eventually got offered a job at a call center school.
+I improved my sales skills and practiced learning how to train in a part-time job and eventually got offered a job at a call center school.

 While working there I volunteered to do a job and eventually I was offered an opportunity in a recruitment company.